Virginia-iGEM/igem-wikibrick/wiki/README.md

 `npm install`

 `bower install`

+**Note:** You must currently checkout the igemwiki-api branch with `git checkout --track origin/igemwiki-api` to get the build system.
+Master does not yet contain the build system.

 Type `gulp dev` to build a local copy that will be located under `wiki/build`.
 The files produced by this build can be opened in a normal file explorer by any modern web browser.